pranitmalhotra/pranitmalhotra/README.md

 #### 👋 Hey there, I'm Pranit Malhotra! 👨‍💻
-Passionate backend developer 🚀 with a strong love for Node, Express, TypeScript, REST APIs, GraphQL, JWT Auth, PostgreSQL, and FastAPI! 🌟
+A Passionate backend developer with a strong love for Node.js, Express.js, FastAPI, PostgreSQL, TypeScript, REST APIs, and GraphQL!

 #### 📢 P.S.
 I'm currently on the lookout for exciting backend internships!
 Feel free to reach out at: pranitmalhotra7@gmail.com